 Although he was really bought as a stallion, upon his arrival in Australia, Limelight was put into the stables of Mark Thompson to be tried on the racecourse.
 Unfortunately, Limelight, a lovely red chestnut, suffered from shelly feet, a condition that was exacerbated by the long sea voyage here and was a particular handicap on the hard ground in Sydney.
 Nonetheless, whenever there was a sniff of rain in the air he ran some good races.
 Perhaps his best win came at the 1913 A.J.C.
 Spring Meeting when he won the Final Handicap, his fourth start within a week.
 He also worried Cider out of an A.J.C.
 Farewell Handicap later on, while Cisco only beat him a neck in an Anniversary Handicap.
 Although he carried something of a rogue’s reputation for pusillanimity on the racecourse here, I think his problems were wholly attributable to jarring on our hard ground rather than any lack of willingness.
 In all, Limelight earned George and Hugh Main over £3,300 in races in his adopted homeland.
 When he was finally retired and installed at The Retreat as a resident stallion with Featherstitch, he was only the second descendant of that splendid racehorse, Amphion, serving in Australia.
 It was the custom of the period to often exhibit valuable thoroughbred stallions at the Easter Show then held at Moore Park.
 Limelight was exhibited there in 1920 and was judged by none other than Leslie Rouse, officiating that year, as the champion thoroughbred.

 George and Hugh Main first began as horse-breeders at the time of the break-up of Durham Court Stud, where the brothers purchased several mares.
 George became the more famous of the brothers in Australian racing chronicles because of his long service on the A.J.C. committee, first being elected to that body in October 1921 and then in September 1937 succeeding to the chairmanship upon the death of Sir Colin Stephen.
-But Hugh Main enjoyed a certain fame in elections himself, having been responsible for defeating the N.S.W.
+But Hugh Main enjoyed some fame in elections himself, having been responsible for defeating the N.S.W.
 Premier, William Holman in the electorate of Cootamundra at the April 1920 N.S.W.
 State election.
 Salitros was certainly the best racehorse the brothers ever bred at their stud, The Retreat, near Bethungra on the southern line in N.S.W., although his half-sister, Hem, together with Featherstitch and Limelight, were arguably the best horses to actually carry their colours.

 In his very next start after the A.J.C.
 Derby, Salitros, like so many others before him, failed to handle the course when he ran an unplaced second favourite in the Caulfield Cup.
 He then stepped out at Flemington, and, in a rough-house Victoria Derby, managed to survive the buffeting by leading for the last mile to win comfortably.
 This was enough to promote the colt to Melbourne Cup favouritism but he was the first horse beaten the following Tuesday after piloting the field down the back of the course.
 When he finished last in a field of three in the C.B.
 Fisher Plate on the following Saturday, his more captious critics were suggesting Salitros was over-rated while the more sympathetic concluded that the colt wasn’t quite a genuine stayer.